Takuho Kato: Kaientai Dojo (2018)

-Due to BJW holding multiple business partnerships with various promotions from the Japanese independent circuit, Kato often made external appearances as a developmental talent.
-In Kaientai Dojo, he competed in the 2018 edition of the K-Metal League in which he defeated Tatsuya Hanami, Marines Mask, Shinichiro Wakita and Kelly Sixx to make it to the finals where he fell short to Marines Mask.
+Due to Big Japan Pro Wrestling's business partnerships with various promotions from the Japanese independent circuit, Kato has often made external appearances as a developmental talent.
+In Kaientai Dojo, he competed in the 2018 edition of the K-Metal League and defeated Tatsuya Hanami, Marines Mask, Shinichiro Wakita and Kelly Sixx to reach the tournament finals, where he lost a rematch to Marines Mask.

 All Japan Pro Wrestling (2019, 2022)

-Kato also competed several times for All Japan Pro Wrestling.
+Kato also competed in multiple events promoted by All Japan Pro Wrestling.
 At AJPW Summer Explosion Series 2019 on September 3, he teamed up with Akira Hyodo and Yuki Ishikawa in a losing effort against Atsuki Aoyagi, Dan Tamura and Yusuke Okada.
-Kato briefly returned to the promotion three years later and competed at AJPW Excite Series 2022 on February 23, where he teamed up with Kazumasa Yoshida in a losing effort against Dan Tamura and Ryuji Hijikata.
+Kato briefly returned to the promotion three years later to compete at AJPW Excite Series 2022, where he teamed up with Kazumasa Yoshida in a losing effort against Dan Tamura and Ryuji Hijikata.

 Retirement (2023)

-Kato retired from professional wrestling on September 28, 2023.
+On September 28, 2023, Kato announced his retirement from professional wrestling in a press conference held by Big Japan Pro Wrestling.